 "Luckily we are able to use them nowadays.
 Others will either use them or start manually, depending on whether or not they were able to fix those systems.
 Everything should be fine".

-La pole seemed possible but then you made the mistake at Portier.
-He jokes about it:
+Pole seemed possible but then you made the mistake at Portier:

-"I thought someone had moved the barriers as I arrived there.
-No, I was just too tight.
-I should have then taken the chequered flag by driving slowly but preferred to stop and to not in the way of others.
+"I was just too tight.
+I should have taken the chequered flag by driving slowly but preferred to stop and to not in the way of others.
 It was not exciting to stay inside the car.
-Who knows what would have happened at the end of it.
-I only knew that Coulthard took pole when I come back to the pits with the tow truck".
+I only knew that Coulthard took pole when I come back to the pits with the tow truck”.

 Do you think you could have passed him had you not touched the wall?

-"Considering that I was two tenths down on the second sector, I think that I still would not have been able to take pole.
-David did a better job than I did.
-I never got a perfect lap today.
-I had to abort my first run as both Arrows were driving around without using their mirrors.
-I would rather be on pole than second position.
+"Considering that I was two tenths down on the second sector.
+I think that I still would not have been able to take pole.
 Being on the front row was the best we could do.
 It is better to start on the front row rather than behind".

 Did you expect Coulthard to be faster than Hakkinen?

-"The fact Mika did his best time on a new set of tires is to be considered favorable since I had to resort to use older tires in order to improve.
-It looked like he might have prevailed over his teammate, but in end did a great job.
+"The fact Mika did his best time on a new set of tyres is a good thing, since I had to resort to use older tyres in order to improve.
+It looked like he might have prevailed over his teammate but in end did a great job.
 Analyzing the last few races, it is expected to see McLaren to be very fast and they used their overall package better than us".

 What about the race?

 "There will be one change to overtake at the start but then you cannot risk that much and you need to get the best out of the strategy.
-I am still hopeful for the race".
+The race will be very open".

-Halfway through the afternoon, after qualifying, there is a nice ceremony at the Ferrari camp: the talented Isolde Kostner, winner of the Downhill Alpine Ski World Cup, gifts two pairs of his skis to Schumacher and Barrichello.
-Michael reciprocated by giving her gloves, Ferrari T-shirts and even a cap, but makes a small gaffe when talking in German with Isolde.
+Halfway through the afternoon, there is a nice ceremony at the Ferrari camp.
+The talented Isolde Kostner, winner of the Downhill Alpine Ski World Cup, gifts two pairs of his skis to Schumacher and Barrichello.
+Michael reciprocates by giving his gloves, Ferrari T-shirts and a cap.
+While doing so, the champion makes a small gaffe while talking in German with Isolde.
+He asks her:

 "Where do you come from?"

-He asks her.
-She answers that she is from South Tirol and he responds:
+She answers that she is from South Tirol and he replies:

 "Are you Austrian or Italian?"

-Talking about qualifying, Rubens Barrichello is overall happy about his 4th place in the grid (last year he started 7th and finished 2nd) but has something to complain about for not being able to start higher up:
+Talking about qualifying, Rubens Barrichello is overall happy about his 4th place in the grid (last year he started 7th and finished 2nd) but complains that he wanted to started higher up:

 "We were on the run when he crashed somewhere.
 Instead of stopping immediately, as decided during the drivers’ briefing, he continued on.
 I found him on the racing line on the tunnel going very slowly while I was arriving at full speed.
 To avoid him, I had a crazy lid and I do not know how I kept the car.
 I was going at 290 km/h.
 A tragedy might have happened.
 Everyone had to avoid the tunnel in the event of force majeure.
 I ask myself why Michael did not do this".

-Jarno, at Monte Carlo, is feeling at home for two reasons.
-Fistly, he has residence and spends most of the year here.
-Secondly, but also because he likes the track and has very good moments but also some bitterness in it:
+Jarno Trulli is feeling at home for two reasons.
+He has the Monte-Carlo residence and spends most of the year here.
+Furthermore, he likes the track and has experienced very good and very bitter moments in it:

-One of the issues that Jordan-Honda has is also the electronics.
+Jordan-Honda had an issue with the electronics during qualifying.
 The various systems are far from being optimally tuned.
 Trulli will not use neither the automatic start or traction control at the start of the start.
 Fisichella will start two places behind Jarno.
-He is also the protagonist on this track enhances his driving style.
-Benetton-Renault has never qualified this well so far, in 2001:
+It is a track that suits Giancarlo’s driving style.
+Benetton-Renault has never qualified this well so far:

 "Giancarlo did a great job.
 However, the real breakthrough for us will come from the French Grand Prix, in July, when we will have quite a renewed car.
 We now have to suffer but smiling once in a while is not bad".